wolf9970/CST407SRSDOD/README.md

 Purposes:

+    - Understand Data Oriented Design.
     - Learn to use C++ concurrency library.
-    - Understand Data Oriented Design.
+    - Practice using the C++ random number generator and clocks.

 Specification:

-Create an 2 dimensional array of 479001600 total unsigned ints.
+Create an contiguous array of bytes (std::byte or unsigned char) in 2 dimensions.
-Fill the array with random values \[0, 256).
+Fill the array with random values in the range \[0, 256).
-Divide the array into N chunks, where N is \[1, 33).
-Create N C++ threads or tasks to calculate the number of values greater than M where M is \[0, 256].
+Create N C++ threads or N C++ tasks to calculate the number of values greater than M where M is \[0, 256).

-For each test case collect data for the time it takes to complete and graph it.

-The independent variables are:
+The tests use:
-- Number of threads/tasks.
+- Number of threads and/or number of tasks.
-- Direct increment of total array vs thread local increment of total array.
+- Thread global increment of total array vs thread local increment of total array.
-- Row vs Column order traversal of the data.
+- Row and column order traversal of the data.
-- Maximum value threshold, choose 100 evenly spread data points.
+- Maximum value threshold.

 Count the number of values that exceed the threshold.

+Measure the time it takes to complete and graph it as the dependent variable.

+Before coding, write your hypothesis for the results.

+You will create 2 graphs as follows:

+1) Row/Column Major

+Independent variable:
+- Where N == \[1, 5000), create square array\[N]\[N] (Tip: Use a vector<byte> and divide into chunks.)

+Compare:
+- Row vs Column order traversal.

+Constants:
+- Single threaded.
+- Maximum value threshold == 127.

+---

+2) Thread Local Storage

+Independent variable:
+- Number of threads.

+Compare:
+- Thread global increment of total array vs thread local increment of total array.
+- Maximum value threshold == 10 and 200.

+Constants:
+- Row order traversal
+- Thread concurrency (not tasks)
+- Where N == 5000, create square array\[N]\[N] (Tip: Use a vector<byte> and divide into chunks.)

 ###